-You will perhaps already have noticed that, shortly before the Start, when the boats have lined up in the Start area, that the wind is significantly weaker there, even if you are in the front row and have clear wind.
+Deal with congested areas when sailing.
+You may already have noticed that, shortly before the Start, when the boats have lined up, the wind is significantly weaker there, even if you are in the front row and have clear wind.

 If we find ourselves on the left-hand side of the congested area, the wind flows to the right soon after the start and we can run higher.
 But take care, after the congestion zone the wind turns back to its original direction again.

 If we find ourselves on the other side of the congestion, we have the exact opposite effect and feel a header and the leeward boats can sail closer to the wind than we can.
 If we have the freedom to tack, a quick tack and a short run to the right is called for.

 However, don’t forget: the pre-requisite for being able to use these effects is a start in the first row.
-Under cover of other boats, you won’t even notice them.
+Under the cover of other boats, you won’t even notice them.

 Special thanks – Article by Peter Czajka – The Tactics of Sailboat Racing